Effect of streaks on hypersonic boundary layer instability: Building streaky baseflows

 \subsection{Steady streak forcing}

-A stationary forcing is imposed to generate the streaks.
+A steady forcing is imposed to generate the streaks.
 Using the forcing vector $\pmb f_S (\pmb x,t)$ of initial amplitude $A_0$, the homogenous boundary layer state vector is disturbed in a control volume defined by a spatial distribution function $\phi_f(\pmb x)$.
-This function is of unit integral and is defined on a number of points in the streamwise direction sufficient for the 9-point spatial scheme to resolve the deposed energy.
-Adding a forcing $\pmb f_S$ to the non-linear system of Eq. \ref{eq:nolin-ns} reads,
+This function is of unit integral in the $x$-direction and is defined on a number of points in the streamwise direction sufficient for the 9-point spatial scheme to resolve the deposed energy.
+Adding a forcing $\pmb f_S$ to the non-linear system of Eq.~\ref{eq:nolin-ns} reads,